Hypersequent: Intermediate logics

-Most hypersequent calculi for intermediate logics include the single-succedent versions of the propositional rules given above, a selection of the structural rules.
+Most hypersequent calculi for intermediate logics include the single-succedent versions of the propositional rules given above and a selection of the structural rules.
 The characteristics of a particular intermediate logic are mostly captured using a number of additional structural rules.
 E.g., the standard calculus for intermediate logic LC, sometimes also called Gödel–Dummett logic, contains additionally the so-called communication rule:

 Hypersequent calculi for many other intermediate logics have been introduced, and there are very general results about cut elimination in such calculi.

 Substructural logics

 As for intermediate logics, hypersequents have been used to obtain analytic calculi for many substructural logics and fuzzy logics.